Representation: getting connected, being heard

 The council, health, police and other services, come together regularly with representatives of voluntary and community organisations at partnership meetings.
 The various partners make important decisions at some of these meetings that affect services for, and the well-being of many local people.
 METRO GAVS works with statutory agencies to ensure that the sector has representation on relevant partnership bodies

 In Greenwich there are a number of high level partnerships that oversee key strategic issues for that area.
-These include the Health and Well Being Board, the Children’s Trust Board and the Safer Greenwich Partnership.
+These include the Health and Well Being Board, and the Safer Greenwich Partnership.
 Below these boards are an ever changing set of partnership bodies which look at specific issues.
 There are also a number of other partnership groups on which the sector has representation.